-I was born in 1962, number two out of a set of triplets.
+I was born in 1962, one of triplets.
 My family valued education and lively debate.
 From my parents I learned the importance of having passion for one's work.
 In college, I studied philosophy, science and languages.
 After college I knew I wanted to combine my critical thinking and problem solving skills with more intuitive ways of knowing and nurturing.
 Like many midwives, I heard the call of midwifery the very first time I attended a birth.
-In 1984, I was present at the homebirth of my sister's first child in rural New Mexico.
+In 1984, I was present at the home birth of my sister's first child in rural New Mexico.

 In 1987, I enrolled in the Seattle Midwifery School.
-After completing midwifery training with internships in St. Lucia and Seattle, in 1990, I moved to Bellingham and began my practice, Birthroot Midwifery Service.
+After completing midwifery training with internships in St. Lucia and Seattle, in 1990, I moved to Bellingham and begun my practice, Birthroot Midwifery Service.
 I have been a clinical preceptor for many midwifery students over the years.
-I have been active in the Midwives Association of Washington State, and have served on the WA State Midwifery Advisory Committee.
+I am active in the Midwives Association of Washington State, and have served on the Washington State Midwifery Advisory Committee.

 Photography by Crystal Garcia